mdpiper/knowledge/macosx.md

 	Cmd- Shift - 4 - Space

-## Opening applications from shell prompt
+## Opening applications from the shell prompt

 To open an application from the command line, use `open`: